Meet Our Mentors

 A mentor, however, is different.
 A mentor is someone who takes a personal interest in your success.
 A mentor leads and teaches by example.
 A mentor cares whether you succeed or fail, and will go the extra mile to make sure you succeed.
 A mentor may not have the title "teacher" (he/she might be a friend or family member, for example), but a teacher who cares about her students will mentor her students naturally.
 (This is why many people refer to former teachers as their mentors.)

 At the Recording, Radio, Film Connection and CASA Schools, we don't hire full-time teachers or instructors who only have the task of teaching classrooms full of our students.
 Instead, every RRFC student is paired with a mentor, period.

 Externs Not Just Students

 Why the Mentor-Externship Approach?

-How did RRFC come to use the mentor-apprentice teaching approach?
+How did RRFC come to use the mentor-extern teaching approach?
 There are three simple reasons:

 - Professional mentoring is proven to be one of the most effective ways to teach and learn a trade.
-This is why tradespeople and craftspeople have been taking on apprentices for centuries.
+This is why tradespeople and craftspeople have been taking on externs for centuries.
 It just works!

 - Improves your chances of learning the material.
 By learning one-on-one with a mentor, you'll have your mentor's undivided attention, and your mentor can take extra time in areas where you need more help in understanding the material.
 No competing with other students for your teacher's attention.
 Ask any question you like.
 Far fewer students fall through the cracks with one-on-one mentoring.